microsoft/nni/docs/source/reference/nas/strategy.rst

 One-shot Strategy
 -----------------

 .. note:: The usage of one-shot has been refreshed in v2.8.
-Please see :doc:`legacy one-shot trainers <oneshot_legacy>` for the old-style one-shot strategies.
+Please see :doc:`legacy one-shot trainers </deprecated/oneshot_legacy>` for the old-style one-shot strategies.

 DARTS
 ^^^^^